Tuwaiq-SE-Riyadh/week04_day18_class_component/README.md

-# Create functional and class component Lab
+# Functional and class component Lab

 * create `FunctionalHelloWorld`
     * it should be functional component